Danny Batth: Sunderland

 On 18 January 2022, Batth joined League One side Sunderland on a free transfer, signing an eighteen-month deal.
 He scored his first goal for Sunderland against Cambridge United on 23 April 2022.

+Norwich City

+Batth joined Norwich City on a one-year contract in September 2023.

+Blackburn Rovers

+On 1 August 2024, Batth joined Blackburn Rovers on a one-year deal having almost joined the club the previous summer.

+On 19 May 2025, the club announced it had offered the player a new contract.

+Derby County

+On 1 July 2025, Batth joined Championship side Derby County on a one-year deal.
+On 9 August 2025, Batth made his debut for Derby in a 3–1 league defeat at Stoke City.

 International career

 While never representing England at any level, Batth is technically eligible to play for India through his father.
 However, he was left frustrated by Indian residency rules and passport regulations in July 2017, and has yet to play for the country.

 Personal life

-Batth is of mixed English and Punjabi descent.
+Batth is of mixed English and Punjabi descent (Batth also holds an Overseas Citizenship of India).
 Batth set up his own charity in August 2017, Foundation DB, with his partner Natalie Ann Cutler, to raise money to combat homelessness in Wolverhampton.